asanzdel/flutter-examples/tabs_app/README.md

 ## Getting Started

-This project is an example for create some tabs on a flutter project
+This project is an example of 3 tabs on the top of the screen

-Three stateless widgets (the tabs) on screen directory under a stateful widget tabs.dart